Last updated: November 30, 2014

 It is Adobe policy to give notice to our customers whenever someone seeks access to their information unless we are legally prohibited from doing so (such as when we receive a Delayed Notice Order under 18 USC Section 2705(b)).

 The length of time Adobe keeps different types of customer data varies depending upon the nature of the service at issue.
 If you are a law enforcement agent with questions about the types of data that may be available for a particular Adobe service, contact us using the information below.

 When we receive a preservation request from an agency investigating a crime, Adobe will preserve then-existing customer data for 90 days in anticipation of receiving valid legal process.

-If law enforcement provides Adobe with information that gives us a reasonable good faith belief that there is a risk of imminent harm (such as death or serious injury) to a person, and that we have information in our possession that may avert that harm, we may choose to disclose the information we have to protect human life.
-Individuals who believe we have information that would prevent imminent harm to someone should contact their local law enforcement agency.
+If law enforcement provides Adobe with information that gives us a reasonable good faith belief that there is a risk of imminent harm (i.e., death or serious physical injury) to a person, and that we have information in our possession that may avert that harm, we may choose to disclose the information we have to protect human life.

-We report any images that appear to involve child exploitation — regardless of where they are hosted — to the National Center for Missing and Exploited Children (NCMEC).
-If you are a law enforcement agent reporting a child exploitation or child safety matter, let us know by following the procedure for reporting an imminent harm matter (outlined above) so that we can address the matter as quickly as possible.
+We report any images that appear to involve child exploitation to the National Center for Missing and Exploited Children (NCMEC).
+If you are a law enforcement agent reporting a child exploitation or child safety matter, please let us know by following the procedure for reporting an imminent harm matter (outlined above) so that we can address the matter as quickly as possible.

 By law, we are entitled to recover costs associated with responding to requests for information.
 Fees apply on a “per Adobe ID” or per account basis.
 If your request is unusually broad or burdensome, additional fees may apply.
 It is Adobe policy to waive fees in matters involving child exploitation or imminent harm.